notepad-plus-plus/npp-usermanual/content/docs/editing.md

 ### Context Awareness

-Certain keyboard-shortcut commands are _context aware_.
+Certain keyboard-shortcuts for editing commands are "context aware", meaning that they behave differently whether there is an active selection or not.
 For example,

-- `Tab` will insert a tab character or spaces (depending on [per-language settings](../preferences/#language)), but if you have a selection, it will indent the text by one tab-stop.
+- `Tab` will insert a tab character or spaces (depending on [per-language settings](../preferences/#language)) when typing normally, but if you have a selection, it will indent the text by one tab-stop.
 - `Shift+Delete` will delete the current selection, or if there is no selection, it will delete the current line.
 (The no-selection variant is new to v8.6.)
 - `Ctrl+C` will copy the current selection, or if there is no selection, it will copy the current line.
 (The no-selection variant is new to v8.6.)
 - `Ctrl+X` will cut the current selection, or if there is no selection, it will cut the current line.
 (The no-selection variant is new to v8.6.)